conondaFCC/hello-world/eclipse.md

 E-->I[MyClass.exe + JRE]

 ## Eclipse and Modelio, working together
+The new description can be found under modelio.md

+** TODO cleanup old Modelio Eclipse Setup below!!!**

 ### Import Modelio into Eclipse
 * Existing Modelio and Eclipse project
 * existing files in Modelio (class diagram) and generated class files (converted to class.java files in src folder of Modelio project)